World factory output curbed by troubled Europe

 The PMI reading of 57.5 in January marked almost three years of expansion in the manufacturing sector and brought some cheer to an economy hurt by monetary policy tightening and the government's policy paralysis.

 South Korea's manufacturing sector activity and new export orders both shrank for a sixth straight month in January, the longest losing streak in three years.
-And in Taiwan, faltering exports bit into factory activity which shrank for the eighth straight month.
+And in Taiwan, faltering exports bit into factory activity which shrunk for the eight straight month.

 South Korean exports posted a shocking 6.6 percent drop from a year earlier in January, far worse than the 0.7 percent consensus in a Reuters poll.
 Its exports to the European Union tumbled 45 percent in the first 20 days compared with the same period a year earlier.